Azure/PSRule.Rules.Azure/docs/install-instructions.md

 - Bicep CLI

 These dependencies are only required for building and running tests for PSRule for Azure.

-Additionally .NET SDK v6 is required.
-.NET will not be automatically downloaded and installed.
-To download and install the latest SDK see [Download .NET 6][dotnet].

 ### Building from source